 - Serve with salsa, if desired

-I used an extra large sheet pan and roasted the red potatoes and brussels sprouts together on one pan.
+I've also used an extra-large sheet pan and roasted the red potatoes and brussels sprouts together on one pan.
 Not only did it make clean-up easier, but it was super easy to prep.
-Slice the potatoes into chunks about the same size as the brussels sprouts, you’ll want to slice those in half.
-Toss them separately in a few tbsp of extra virgin olive oil and spread out onto the pan.
+Slice the potatoes into chunks about the same size as the brussels sprouts, you'll want to slice those in half.
+Toss them separately in a few tablespoon of extra virgin olive oil and spread out onto the pan.
 Drizzle the brussels sprouts with a good quality balsamic vinegar and season both potatoes and sprouts with kosher salt and pepper.
 Roast at 400 degrees F for 30-45 minutes, stirring occasionally to cook evenly.

 Now you've got several days worth of healthy meals ready to go and less time spent in the kitchen during the week!